 For the chips

-8 10-inch flour or whole wheat tortillas or try g-free tortillas
+8 10-inch flour or whole wheat tortillas or try gluten-free tortillas

 4 teaspoons extra-virgin olive oil

 1/2 small yellow onion, finely chopped

 To make the chips, heat the oven to 350°F. Mix the oregano, cayenne, and salt together in a small bowl or ramekin and set aside.
 Place a tortilla on a cutting board and brush with a little olive oil.
 Sprinkle with the spice mixture and then slice it in half.
 Divide each half into quarters so you end up with 8 triangles from each tortilla.
 Repeat with the remaining tortillas and place them on 2 rimmed baking sheets so the triangles are just barely touching one another (you may need to toast them in 2 batches).